Protocol Landscape

 Reading the diagram:

 - A2A handles the coordination between agents: who does what, in what sequence, with what handoff conditions.
+Each handoff carries the AIP chain forward.

 - MCP handles each agent's access to the tools and data it needs to execute.
+Each tool call carries the AIP identity that the runtime can verify at the hook boundary.

 - Every layer is observable, auditable, and standards-compliant.